APNIC-Labs/draft-kskroll-sentinel/README.md

-   the response is authentic, and if the original query contains exactly one label that matches the template ".not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
+   the response is authentic, and if the original query contains exactly one label that matches the template ".not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with a tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
 Note that the <tag-index> is specified in the DNS label using hex notation.

-   If a query contains one instance of both of these query templates then the resolver MUST NOT alter the outcome of the DNS response validation process.
+   If a query contains one instance of both of these query templates then the resolver MUST NOT alter the outcome of the DNS response validation process, as this query form should not be used as a trusted key sentinel query.

+Huston, et al.            Expires April 8, 2018                 [Page 3]

+Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

 3. Sentinel Processing

-   This proposed test that uses the DNS resolver mechanism described in this document is based on three DNS names that have three distinct DNS resolution behaviours.
-The test is intended to allow a user to determine the state of their DNS resolution system, and in particular whether or not they are using validating DNS resolvers that have
+   This proposed test that uses the DNS response mechanism described in this document is based on three DNS names that have three distinct DNS resolution behaviours.
+The test is intended to allow a user to determine the state of their DNS resolution system, and in particular whether or not they are using validating DNS resolvers that have picked up an incoming trust anchor in a forthcoming key roll, if that can be determined.

-Huston, et al.            Expires April 6, 2018                 [Page 3]

-Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-   picked up an incoming trust anchor in a key roll, if indeed that can be determined at all.

    The name format can be defined in a number of ways, and no name form is intrinsically better than any other in terms of the test itself.
+   It is assumed that the labels can occur at any point within the domain name.

    When validating a response to an A or AAAA query for one of these recognised names, a DNSSEC-validating resolver performs an additional